brocade/ansible/README.md

 - brocade_singleton_obj - generic template object to handle singleton REST object.
 Tested with password object

+## Utilities
+- zoning_to_yaml.py - python script to output FOS zoning database in yaml to be used in zoning playbook (example, zoning_act.yml and zonedb.yml) using PyFOS

 ## Requirements

 - Ansible 2.9 or later